‘No Fault Divorce’ to Become the Law

 - Removing the need to live apart, or provide proof of the spouse’s misconduct

 - A new Court notification process that can be triggered by one or both parties

 - Removing the opportunity for the other spouse to contest the divorce

 Having to prove blame encourages hostility and often only serves to worsen an already strained relationship between the parties.
 The law has remained unchanged for almost 50 years and so this change is very much welcomed.

 At Rosewood Solicitors, we believe in a non-confrontational approach and we support the no fault divorce reform.
 If you would like further advice, contact our Family Team on 01483 901414 to book your free consultation.
-See more about our services including child matters, industry leading divorce solicitors and more.
+See more about our services including child matters, industry leading divorce solicitors, top tips when faced with a divorce and more.